macintux/twittler/README.md

 beam files into this project's `ebin/` folder, and run `make` to build `twittler` itself.

-You'll see multiple warnings that I haven't yet gotten around to fixing.

 ## Running, illustrated

 There is no support for unauthenticated API calls so you'll need a